 Volatility in natural gas prices can impact our customers' drilling and production activities, particularly in North America.
 In 2009, the region experienced an unprecedented decline in rig count and drilling activity due to the decline in natural gas prices.
-Beginning in the fourth quarter of 2009 and continuing through the second quarter of 2010, drilling activity has improved especially in service-intensive, liquids-rich, shale plays.
-As of June 30, 2010, rig counts had increased approximately 32% from the end of 2009.
-Current horizontal rigs represent over 50% of total rigs in the United States and are about 33% higher than the levels at the peak rig count of third quarter 2008.
-These tre nds have led to increased demand and increased pricing for most of our products and services in our United States land operations.
-In the second quarter of 2010, North America revenue increased 24% and operating income increased over 90% from the prior quarter driven by the increase in overall activity and completions intensity.
+Beginning in the fourth quarter of 2009 and continuing through the third quarter of 2010, drilling activity has improved.
+Also, the shift to oil and liquids-rich activity continues to drive service intensity through horizontal drilling and completions complexity.
+As of September 30, 2010, rig counts had increased approximately 40% from the end of 2009.
+Current horizontal rigs represent over 50% of total rigs in the United States and are about 40% higher than the levels at the peak rig count of third quarter 2008.
+These trends have led to increased demand and increased pricing for most of our products and services in our United States land operations.
+In the third quarter of 2010, North America revenue increased 13% sequentially and operating income increased 30%.
 Going forward, we expect that the overall rig count will continue to grow, but at a slower rate.
 We also expect further pricing opportunities from our already high utilization rate; however, growing cost pressure will serve to somewhat slow down the rate of improvement in our margins.

 Gulf of Mexico/Macondo well incident.
 The semisubmersible drilling rig, Deepwater Horizon, sank in the Gulf of Mexico on April 22, 2010 after an explosion and fire onboard the rig that began on April 20, 2010.
 We performed a variety of services on the well, including cementing, mud logging, directional drilling, measurement-while-drilling, and rig data acquisition services.
 The cause of the explosion, fire, and resulting oil spill is being investigated by numerous industry participants and governmental agencies.
-On May 28, 2010, the United States Department of the Interior issued an order imposing a six month suspension on all offshore deepwater drilling projects.
+On May 28, 2010, the United States Department of the Interior issued an order imposing a sixmonth suspension on all offshore deepwater drilling projects.
 A preliminary injunction has been issued blocking enforcement of the suspension on June 22, 2010, and the Department of the Interior issued a new suspension of deepwater drilling on July 12, 2010.
+On October 12, 2010, the Department of the Interior announced it was lifting the deepwater drilling suspension.

-We are assessing our plans in light of the Macondo Well incident relating to the Deepwater Horizon and the prospective regulatory response, including any new temporary or permanent Bureau of Ocean Energy Management, Regulation, and Enforcement (BOE) rules.
-We are also engaged in discussions with our customers in the Gulf of Mexico and are relocating equipment and personnel to other markets as appropriate.
-In this connection, we expect that Gulf of Mexico deepwater activity may be in hiatus for at least six months and possibly longer.
-However, there is potential for continuing operations in the Gulf of Mexico under the current BOE rules both as to shallow water operations and certain well activities such as water injection and workover operations, but some of these operations have been delayed as well due to the more stringent permitting process.

-Our business in the Gulf of Mexico represented approximately 12% of our North America revenue in 2008, approximately 16% in 2009 and approximately 12% in the first half of 2010, and approximately 5% of our consolidated revenue in 2008, approximately 6% in 2009 and approximately 6% in the first half of 2010.
-Currently, approximately 65% of our Gulf of Mexico business is related to deepwater activities.
-Over time, our margins in the Gulf of Mexico generally have been less volatile than our United States onshore margins.
-Generally, our average margins in the Gulf of Mexico have been similar to the average of our United States onshore margins over the last three years.
+We are assessing our plans in light of the Macondo well incident relating to the Deepwater Horizon and the prospective regulatory response, including any new temporary or permanent Bureau of Ocean Energy Management, Regulation, and Enforcement (BOE) rules.
+For the past two quarters we have engaged in discussions with our customers in the Gulf of Mexico and relocated equipment and personnel to other markets.
+Our business in the Gulf of Mexico represented approximately 12% of our North America revenue in 2008, approximately 16% in 2009 and approximately 10% in the first nine months of 2010, and approximately 5% of our consolidated revenue in 2008, approximately 6% in 2009 and approximately 5% in the first nine months of 2010.
+Currently, approxima tely 44% of our Gulf of Mexico business is related to deepwater activities.
+Generally, our average margins in the Gulf of Mexico have been similar to the average of our United States onshore margins over the last three years, though less volatile.